iafisher/scam/README.md

-# TO DO
+# Scam
-- Error handling
-- UTF-8 support (?)

-The Scam programming language is a dialect of Lisp based on Scheme.
+A bad programming language.

 ## Syntax
 The syntax of the language is described by the following EBNF grammar.
 Whitespace is only significant between symbols and numbers.